KervyYu/SQL_Project_DataAnalysis/README.md

 For this analysis, I focused on finding the job market based on the Data Analyst job postings, specifically finding Data Analyst job posts that are offering Full-time jobs applications.
 I conducted two separate analyses: one for remote Data Analyst jobs and another for non-remote Data Analyst jobs to compare both findings.
 Here is how I approached each analysis questions:

 ## 1. What are the top paying Data Analyst Jobs?
 To identify the top-paying Data Analyst jobs, I filtered the records to include only those under Data Analyst job titles and separated them into remote and non-remote positions to compare salary differences.
-For the top job postings, I set a limit of 10 to display only the highest-paying Data Analyst jobs.
+For the top job postings, I set a limit of 10 and order the list in descending order to display only the highest-paying Data Analyst jobs.

 ### Top paying remote Data Analyst Jobs
 This query highlights the top paying jobs for remote Data Analyst job positions: